Spacemanit/3D-Solar-System/README.md

 ## Requirements
 - Python 3.x
-- Necessary Python libraries: [list libraries here]
+- Necessary Python libraries: Available on requirements.txt

 ## Installation
 Clone the repository to your local machine using the following command: git clone https://github.com/Spacemanit1709/3D-map-of-solar-system.git

-Install the required libraries using:
+Install the required libraries using: `pip install -r requirements.txt`

-pip install -r requirements.txt
+Run `solar system 3d.py`

 ## Contributing
 Contributions to the 3D map of the solar system are welcome.
 Please fork the repository, make your changes, and submit a pull request.